 The ministry acknowledges the ongoing and extraordinary work of school board teams to support students, families and the broader community, especially while navigating the unique challenges of the recent school years.
 Working together, we are supporting Ontario's children and students to maximize their performance and well-being.

-Phil Graham Assistant Deputy Minister Strategic Policy and Planning Division c: Superintendents of Business and Finance
+Phil Graham Assistant Deputy Minister Strategic Policy and Planning Division

 ATTACHMENTS

 Appendix A - School Board Funding Allocations Appendix B - Transfer Payment Ontario (TPON) Registration and FAQ